Skip to main content

 If you’re having issues with the GitHub or GitLab reviewers, try the following:

 • The skip_branches option uses python regex to match the branch names.
-Check that the regex is correct.
+Ensure your regex patterns are valid.

-• If any of these solutions don’t work, you can contact our support team at support@zenable.io.
+• If any of these solutions don’t work, contact our support team at [email protected].